-a.Relaxation available to Indian a.Relaxation for Indian citizen / person of Indian origin citizen / PIO curtailed to 120 (PIO) allowing them to visit days' stay (from existing 182 Effective from: India for longer duration of days) to continue qualifying upto 182 days (instead of 60 as non-resident in India days) without becoming b.Amended qualification resident of India. criteria for individuals / b.Qualification criteria for HUF to be RNOR: □Nonindividuals / HUF to be resident in 7 out of 'resident but not ordinary 10preceding years resident' (RNOR): Non-c.Ĉlarity provided -An resident in 9 out of Indian citizen who is not 10preceding years, or taxable in any other country ☐ Aggregate stay in India shall be considered as during 7 preceding years resident in a.An Indian citizen or PIO having total income (other than income from foreign sources) > INR 15 lakh, would qualify as Resident in India if he is present in India for 120 days or more.
-If he is in India for 120 days or more but less than 182 days, he would qualify as RNOR. b.Existing requirement of 9 years and 729 days for qualifying RNOR has been retained. c.An Indian citizen who is not taxable in any other country shall be considered as resident in India, provided his total income (other than income from foreign sources) > INR 15lakh in that year.
+- a) Relaxation for Indian citizen / PIO curtailed to 120 days' stay (from existing 182 days) to continue qualifying as nonresident in India - b) Amended qualification criteria for individuals / HUF to be RNOR: - Non-resident in 7 out of 10preceding years c) Clarity provided -An Indian citizen who is not taxable in any other country shall be considered as resident in India. - a) An Indian citizen or PIO having total income (other than income from foreign sources) > INR 15 lakh, would qualify as Resident in India if he is present in India for 120 days or more.
+If he is in India for 120 days or more but less than 182 days, he would qualify as RNOR. - b) Existing requirement of 9 years and 729 days for qualifying RNOR has been retained. - c) An Indian citizen who is not taxable in any other country shall be considered as resident in India, provided his total income (other than income from foreign sources) > INR 15lakh in that year.
 Such person would be considered RNOR in India.